 Rams/Hrútar is an Icelandic drama film directed by Grímur Hákonarson.
 Hákonarson was primarily a documentary filmmaker before Rams — this is his second feature film.
 Rams tells a tale about a pair of estranged and rivaling siblings in rural Iceland, each tending to his own sheep farm.
 When their prized sheep come down with scrapie, a neurodegenerative disease without a cure, these siblings find their lives upended as they must deal with this unwelcome change to their way of life.

-I’m a family man myself…Rams is a quietly captivating and poignant tale about family, tradition and Icelandic enthusiasm for sheep.
+I’m a family man myself.Rams is a quietly captivating and poignant tale about family, tradition, and Icelandic enthusiasm for sheep.
 Clocking in at only 93 minutes, Hákonarson manages to weave a tale that examines some hefty subjects — some more esoteric than others (like Icelandic sheep fervor).
 Though the setting is foreign, the ideas are not: familial tension is relatable to all.
-And though the synopsis may sound sleepy; and the town may be sleepy, and even the sheep may be a little sleepy; this film itself is anything but that.
+And though the synopsis may sound sleepy; and the town may be sleepy, and even the sheep are a little sleepy; this film itself is anything but that.